gjthoman/pebble_auto_config/README.md

 git subtree push --prefix dist origin gh-pages
 -->
 #Pebble Auto Configuration
 PAC is a simple configuration page for pebble watchface configuration.
-Simply build a JSON object and PAC will create a config page on the fly using JS.
+Build a JSON object and PAC will create a config page on the fly using javascript.
 While it's not really automatic, it does cut down on boilerplate for a Pebble watchface.

 Current Version URL: `http://gjthoman.github.io/pebble_auto_config/1.0.0?config=[URL ENCODED SERIALIZED JSON]`